-- Alexandra encourages the inclusion of all children on the School Council and other consultation groups. - We encourage Circle Time throughout the school.

-- We aim to include children in their target setting and encourage and support them to take an active part in their annual reviews, through making the information and meeting itself accessible and unintimidating. - Children have access to the school counsellor on a weekly basis through TALK TIME
+- Alexandra encourages the inclusion of all children in the Whole School Council format and other consultation groups. - We encourage Circle Time throughout the school. - We aim to include children in their target setting and encourage and support them to take an active part in their annual reviews, through making the information and meeting itself accessible and unintimidating. - Children have access to the school counsellor on a weekly basis through TALK TIME - Individual pupils may have a communication passport or a one page profile outlining their needs.